deroneriksson/python-wsi-preprocessing/docs/index.md

 A whole-slide image is created by a microscope that scans a slide and combines smaller images into a large image.
 Techniques include combining scanned square tiles into a whole-slide image, and scanning strips and combining these scanned strips into the resulting whole-slide image.
-Occasionally, the smaller images can clearly be delineated visually, as in the shaded area at the top of the slide seen below.
+Occasionally, the smaller constituent images can be seen visually, as in the shaded area at the top of the slide seen below.

 **Combining Smaller Images into a Whole-Slide Image**<br/>